GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "Prepare to publish: set up pricing and distribution"
+title: "Prepare to publish: set up payment and distribution"
-#date: TODO
+date: 2021-07-29
-#updated: TODO
+updated: 2021-08-06
 description: >
-  How to use the Pricing & Distribution tab of the Chrome Web Store dashboard to control how you charge for your Chrome Web Store item.
+  How to use the Payment & Distribution tab of the Chrome Web Store dashboard.
 ---

-The pricing and distribution tab lets you control how you charge for your item and who will see it on the Chrome Web Store.
+In the payments and distribution tab you can declare if your extension is be free or contains paid services.
+You can also choose who will see it on the Chrome Web Store.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/ko8C7yl0tjGzVaTVDzkV.png", alt="Screenshot of the Chrome Web Store pricing and distribution page", height="474", width="800" %}